Charles Island (Connecticut)

 Charles Island is accessible from shore via a tombolo (locally referred to as a sandbar), which is exposed at low tide.
-According to early local histories, the Sachem Ansantawae resided there during the summer months.
+According to early local histories, the sachem Ansantawae resided there during the summer months.
 European discovery of the island occurred in 1614 when Adriaen Block sailed through and mapped Long Island Sound.
 The island appears on his hand-drawn map found in The Netherlands National Archives.

 Access

 Though an island during high tide, during low tide it is accessible by foot using a rocky tombolo that stretches from the beach to the island.
 Visitors are cautioned about the strong undertow and twice-daily flooding of the sandbar as a result of the tides.
-Currently (2005) the crossing window is at least two hours.
+As of 2005 the crossing window was at least two hours.
 However, Milford locals note that earlier in the 20th century the window was much greater, but erosion has reduced the size and width of the island and sandbar.

 Access to Charles Island via the sandbar is closed from dates including May 1 to August 31 to protect the bird population per sign posted and Connecticut Department of Energy and Environmental Protection.

 Kayakers paddling on the side of the island not facing the Connecticut shore can be surprised by the wind and rougher waves, according to a spokesman for the Milford Fire Department.
 At about 2 a.m. on September 6, 2009, a 22-year-old kayaker went missing after his boat capsized.
 Another man with him swam to safety, but after more than a month, the victim's body had not been found.